ponylang/pony-patterns/testing/notifier-interactions.md

     _notify = consume notify

   be receive(msg: String) =>
-    _notify.received(this, msg)
+    _notify.received(msg)
 ```

 ## Discussion

 Notifiers work by using structural typing.
-We define an interface that the given notifier has to implement and then create concrete implementations.
+We define an interface that
+the given notifier has to implement and then create concrete
+implementations.
 In our above solution, you can see this with:

 ```
 interface Notified
-  fun ref received(rec: Receiver ref, msg: String)
+  fun ref received(msg: String)
 ```

 and

 ```
+class TestNotifier
-class TestNotifier is Notified let _h: TestHelper let _e: String
+  let _h: TestHelper
+  let _e: String